English

 Resources for Nonmajors

 All of the department’s course offerings are open to nonmajors except the senior seminar.
-Preference is given to majors and minors for enrollment in ENG 205 and ENG 206 Major Periods and Issues in English Literature.
+Preference is given to majors and minors for enrollment in ENG 205 and ENG 206 Literature in English: 19th Century-Present.

 The Major Program

 Students are encouraged to declare the major early in the sophomore year.
-The department recommends that students interested in an English major take ENG 205 Major Periods and Issues in English Literature and ENG 206 Major Periods and Issues in English Literature in the sophomore year, if possible, and no later than the junior year.
+The department recommends that students interested in an English major take ENG 205 Literature in English: Medieval-18th Century and ENG 206 Literature in English: 19th Century-Present in the sophomore year, if possible, and no later than the junior year.
 During this sequence and in close consultation with an advisor, students should chart a program of study that will satisfy major requirements.

 During the fall semester of their senior year, majors take the senior seminar.
 Though seminars vary in focus and content, each addresses its subject in the context of current critical discourse and requires students to write a long, research-based paper.
 Each seminar gives students the experience of engaging in advanced research, developing independent critical perspectives, and sharing ideas with a small number of students in a seminar setting.